-Annual loan maximums for the FPL program are: \$5,500 for a student who has not successfully completed a program of undergraduate education; and \$8,000 for a graduate or professional student.
-The aggregate loan maximums for the FPL program are: \$11,000 cumulative for a student who has not successfully completed 2 years of a program leading to a bachelor's degree; \$27,500 cumulative for a student who has successfully completed 2 years of a program leading to a bachelor's degree, but who has not completed the work necessary for the degree; and \$60,000 cumulative for a graduate or professional student, including loans borrowed as an undergraduate student (34 CFR section 674.12 and the FSA Handbook and Pub.
+Annual loan maximums for the FPL program are \$5,500 for a student who has not successfully completed a program of undergraduate education; and \$8,000 for a graduate or professional student.
+The aggregate loan maximums for the FPL program are \$11,000 cumulative for a student who has not successfully completed 2 years of a program leading to a bachelor's degree; \$27,500 cumulative for a student who has successfully completed 2 years of a program leading to a bachelor's degree, but who has not completed the work necessary for the degree; and \$60,000 cumulative for a graduate or professional student, including loans borrowed as an undergraduate student (34 CFR section 674.12 and the FSA Handbook and Pub.
 L. No. 110-315, Sec.
-464(a) (20 U.S.C.
-1087dd(a))).
+464(a) (20 USC 1087dd(a))).

-Federal Family Education Loans (CFDA 84.032) Federal Direct Student Loans (CFDA 84.268)
+Federal Direct Student Loans (CFDA 84.268)

 In determining loan amounts for subsidized Stafford loans, the financial aid administrator subtracts from the COA, the EFC and the estimated financial assistance for the period of enrollment that the student (or parent on behalf of the student) will receive from Federal, State, institutional or other sources.
-Unsubsidized Stafford loans, PLUS loans, loans made by a school to assist the student, and state-sponsored loans may be used to substitute for EFC (34 CFR sections 682.200, 682.603, 685.102, and 685.200(d)).
+Unsubsidized Stafford loans, PLUS loans, loans made by a school to assist the student, and State-sponsored loans may be used to substitute for EFC (34 CFR sections 685.102 and 685.200(d)).
 A financial aid administrator may use discretion to offer an unsubsidized Stafford loan to a dependent student whose parents do not support the student and who refuse to complete a FAFSA (20 USC 1087tt(a)).

 The annual loan limits apply to the length of the school's academic year.
 Except for PLUS loans and for graduate or professional students, proration of a loan is required when a program is less than an academic year as measured in either clock hours or credit hours or number of weeks; or when a program exceeds an academic year but the remaining portion of the program is less than an academic year in length.
+Effective May 16, 2013, there is a limit on Direct Subsidized Loan eligibility for new borrowers on or after July 1, 2013.
+Specifically a new borrower on or after July 1, 2013 becomes ineligible to receive additional Direct Subsidized Loans if the period during which the borrower has received such loans exceeds 150 percent of the published length of the borrower's educational program.
+The borrower also becomes responsible for accruing interest during all periods as of the date the borrower exceeds the 150 percent limit (34 CFR section 685.200(f)).
 For the purpose of determining loan limits for a borrower who received an Associate or Bachelor degree and has re-enrolled in another eligible program for which the prior degree is a prerequisite, the number of years that a student has completed in a program of undergraduate study includes any prior enrollment.
-The loan limits described below apply to both the FFEL and Direct Loan programs and are cumulative.
-For example, a dependent undergraduate student who has borrowed \$10,000 in subsidized FFEL and \$13,000 in subsidized direct loans has reached the aggregate undergraduate limit of \$23,000 for both programs (34 CFR sections 682.204 and 685.203).
+The loan limit for the Direct Loan program has reached the aggregate undergraduate limit of \$23,000 (34 CFR section 685.203).